Encharted Cook

 Vertical image of raw risen dough and ingredients with text overlay.

 Green Dough?
 Who knew such a colorful term was about leavening!
 Do you have questions about why bakers choose baking powder instead of baking soda?
-It’s always baking season, so let’s talk about the right method and agent for perfecting your bake!
+It's always baking season, and this in-depth guide will help you understand the right method and agent for perfecting your bake!
+For a quick reference baking guide, be sure to check out my Leavening Methods and Agents Chart.

 Vertical image of raw risen dough and ingredients with text overlay.

-But first, let me tell you how I learned about green dough.
-Did you know that it doesn't mean that the dough is the color green?
+But first, let me tell you how I learned about green dough...
+Did you know that it means the dough is not properly yeast-leavened and not green in color?

 Jump to: